saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 With FP16, we know each weight take 2 bytes, so the total memory needed by the model is: 27B * 2 bytes = 54GB.
 Ok, so far we have already used 67% of the hardware memory.

-We are left with 80GB - 54GB - (6GB overhad) = 20GB.
+We are left with 80GB - 54GB - (6GB overhead) = 20GB.
 We have this memory available for KV cache.
 In order to estimate KV cache size, we must know the architechture details of the gemma model.

-Lets make a few assumptions about the model parameters:
+Let's make a few assumptions about the model parameters:

 ```
 n_layers = 42 (refers to no. of transformer blocks)